Esakkyrajam/Java-Projects/README.md

 ### COVID-19 Project

-The COVID-19 Project focuses on [briefly describe the purpose and goals of the COVID-19 Project].
-It leverages [mention technologies used] to [explain what problem it solves or what functionality it offers].
+The COVID-19 Project focuses on briefly describe the purpose and goals of the COVID-19 Project.
+It leverages mention springboot, gitrepo, postman API for testing java to explain what problem it solves or what functionality it offers.
 ## Features

 ### Film Booking Project